larskanis/eventbox/README.md

 4
 ```

-Although there are no mutex or condition variables in use, the implementation is guaranteed threadsafe.
+Although there are no mutex or condition variables in use, the implementation is guaranteed to be threadsafe.
+The key feature is the `yield_call` method definition.
+It divides the single external call into two internal events: The event of the start of call and the event of releasing the call with a return value.
+In contrast `async_call` defines a method which handles one event only - the start of the call.
+The external call returns immediately, but can't return a value.

 ## Comparison with other libraries